Last night, like many Americans, I did my patriotic duty (pun intended) and watched the Super Bowl.

 4. Your content doesn’t get people talking.
 You don’t always have to have all the answers.
 Why not ask your fans to share their thoughts?
 One of the best ways to get people to share your content is to ask questions.
 When you do that and someone posts a reply, it’ll show up in that fan’s Timeline that he or she commented on your Page or answered your question.
 Remember: It’s called social media.
 The goal is to get people engaging and interacting — with you, and with each other.

 5. You didn’t ask for a share.
 It’s often as simple as this: Sometimes, people need to be told what to do.
 When you say “Please share this,” your fans often will.
 For example, you can post a piece of content (a status message, article, or whatever) and tell your fans, “Share this if you agree.”

 When it comes to getting your content shared on social media, you don’t need the multimillion-dollar budget of a Super Bowl advertiser.
 You just need to provide content that people will want to pass along.

 Speaking of which, why not share THIS blog post?
-Click the link on the left side of the screen to share on your favorite social network.
+Click to share on your favorite social network.
 And let us know your thoughts by leaving a comment in the space below.